encode/django-rest-framework/docs/coreapi/7-schemas-and-client-libraries.md

 ----

-**DEPRECATION NOTICE:** As of DRF version 3.9, the plan is to phase out CoreAPI in favor of OpenAPI as the default schema representation.
-You can look for more details at [Version 3.9 Annoucement](../community/3.9-announcement.md).
+**DEPRECATION NOTICE:** Use of CoreAPI-based schemas were deprecated with the introduction of native OpenAPI-based schema generation as of Django REST Framework v3.10.
+See the [Version 3.10 Release Announcement](../community/3.10-announcement.md) for more details.

 If you are looking for information regarding schemas, you might want to look at these updated resources: